 To better see and evaluate the bones, muscles, tendons, and blood vessels, your doctor may order imaging tests.
 These may include x-rays, computed tomography (CT) scans, magnetic resonance imaging (MRI) scans, and ultrasound.

-In addition, your doctor may order special blood circulation tests and nerve conduction tests to help make the diagnosis.
+In addition, your doctor may order special blood circulation tests and nerve conduction tests to help diagnose thoracic outlet syndrome.

 Treatment for thoracic outlet syndrome usually does not include surgery.

-If nonsurgical treatment does not relieve your symptoms, your doctor may recommend surgery.
+If nonsurgical treatment does not relieve thoracic outlet syndrome symptoms, your orthopaedic surgeon may recommend surgery.
 Surgery for thoracic outlet syndrome may involve removing a portion of an abnormal first rib, releasing a muscle that joins the neck and chest, or sometimes both.